tusharmagar/E2B-Hackathon/E2B-SETUP.md

-# E2B Custom Template Setup
+# E2B Setup

-This project uses a **custom E2B sandbox template** with Node.js and all dependencies pre-installed.
-This reduces execution time from **3-5 minutes to ~30-60 seconds**!
+## Default Setup (Working Now!)

+The system currently works with the **default E2B Code Interpreter** template.
+On first run, it will:

+1. Install Docker (~30s)
+2. Install Node.js 20 (~30s)
+3. Install npm packages (~2-3 min)
+4. Run the agent (~1-2 min)

+**Total time: 4-5 minutes** ⏱️

+This is perfectly fine for a hackathon demo!
+The installation happens once per sandbox.

+---

-## Why Custom Template?
+## Optional: Custom Template (For Production)

+To reduce execution time from **4-5 minutes to ~30 seconds**, you can build a custom E2B template with everything pre-installed:

 - ✅ Node.js 20.x pre-installed
-- ✅ All npm packages pre-installed (better-sqlite3, puppeteer, groq, etc.)
+- ✅ All npm packages pre-installed
 - ✅ Chromium browser pre-installed
-- ✅ All system dependencies ready
 - ✅ **Instant startup** - no installation time!

-## Build the Template
+### Build Custom Template

 ### 1. Install E2B CLI